mvolkmann/blog/src/swift/Concurrency.md

 However, such methods cannot return the value of a property in the type or a value computed from the properties.

-To apply `@MainActor` to a closure, add it before its parameter list.
+To apply `@MainActor` to a closure, add it before the parameter list.
 This is typically only done for closures that update the UI.
 For example: